ShinyTrinkets/twofold.ts/docs/readme.md

 only**.

-Some functions are better suited as single tags, such as `<emojiClock />`, or `<line '40 />`.
+Some functions are better suited as single tags, such as `<emojiClock />`, or `<line '40' />`.

-These tags are particularly useful when starting TwoFold in watch mode.
-By specifying the folder where you edit your files, TwoFold promptly executes the tag and generates the result every time you save, staying out of your way while providing efficient functionality.
+These tags are particularly useful when running TwoFold in watch mode.
+By specifying the folder where you edit your files, TwoFold promptly executes the tag and generates the result every time you save, staying out of your way when there are no tags to execute.

 ## Double tags